Saving Electricity home

 Good luck, and let me know what you find out!

 I've been trying to figure out why I consume so much power each month (950 kWh), since I'm not at home much, my refrigerator is new, and the AC is barely run.
 I unplugged everything (not just turned them off) but my electric meter was still spinning at about 1 rpm (~400 watts).
 So then I cut all the breakers off, but the meter was still spinning!
 Could the meter be broken?
 If it is, who would I contact about that?
-If I can prove to the electric company that it has been broken since I bought my house will they refund my money? -- Shaun Cooley, CA, July 2001
+If I can prove to the electric company that it has been broken since I bought my house will they refund my money? -- Shaun C., CA

 [I suggested that Shaun first document the problem with a video camera and have a licensed electrician confirm the problem, so that he had proof, and THEN contact his electric utility company.
 The electric utility said the meter was broken and put in a new one, but refused to refund the money he paid for electricity he never used.
 His only option for getting a refund at that point would be to take them to court or seek arbitration; I don't know if he ever did.]